hphelion/documentation/commercial/GA1/commercial.install-GA-vsa.md

         ironic port-create --address $MAC_ADDR --node_uuid $NODE_UUID

-4. List the Baremetal nodes
+4. List the Baremetal nodes, this will also list the newly added nodes.

 		ironic node-list